ahmetcanc/my-portfolio/README.md

-# Zafer Duran - Frontend Developer Portfolio

-A stunning, dark-themed portfolio website showcasing Zafer Duran's skills as a frontend developer.
-Built with modern web technologies and featuring a futuristic design with smooth animations and responsive layout.

 ## 🚀 Features

 - **Dark Futuristic Design**: Deep purple to black gradient background with glowing highlights
-- **Fullscreen Intro Animation**: Cinematic intro with "Zafer.dev" branding and smooth transitions
 - **Smooth Animations**: Framer Motion powered animations for enhanced user experience
 - **Responsive Layout**: Mobile-first design that works perfectly on all devices
 - **Modern Typography**: Inter and Space Grotesk fonts for a professional look